Good relationships: the secret to health and happiness

 Good relationships come out on top: Harvard’s study on adult development

 Harvard Study of Adult Development started in 1938, and has become the longest study of happiness.
 Starting as a study on adult development, the researchers realized that they had access to an unprecedented set of data.
-Looking at detailed physical and emotional indicators was tantamount to having insight into a challenging factor to determine – happiness.
-The access to this expansive information taught them several important secrets about healthy relationships.
+Looking at detailed physical and emotional indicators provided unique insight into a challenging factor to determine – happiness.
+The access to this expansive information revealed several important secrets about healthy relationships.

-The research project, which has now been running close to 80 years, started as a longitudinal study of Adult Development with a focus on psychosocial predictors of health and aging1.
-The sample group of over 700 men came from two groups, one from Harvard and the other from poor, inner-city Boston, covering a broad socio-economic spectrum and a variety of backgrounds.
+The research project started as a longitudinal study of Adult Development focused on psycho-social predictors of health and aging1.
+It has now been running close to 80 years.
+The sample group of over 700 men came from two very different groups.
+One from Harvard and the other from poor, inner-city Boston, covering a broad socio-economic spectrum and a variety of backgrounds.
 It has become one of the most inclusive studies on adult life ever conducted.
 The study has now expanded to include spouses and the second generation of the original sample group.

 The current and fourth director of the study, Robert Waldinger, explains, “The surprising finding is that our relationships and how happy we are in our relationships has a powerful influence on our health”.
 Waldinger says it wasn’t their cholesterol levels which predicted how they were going to grow old, but rather how satisfied they were in their relationships.
 “The people who were most satisfied in their relationships at age 50 were the healthiest at age 801”, he confirms.

 These results verified that those who were in good relationships lived longer and were happier, says Waldinger1.
 The research highlighted this time and time again.
 Those in happier marriages experienced less physical pain, the men with support networks had less mental deterioration as they aged and people who were alone and social loners often died earlier.
 The findings bring to our attention how very important relationships are, and not any relationships, but healthy relationships.